Diksha1312/fastapi-tutorial/project1/readme.md

-Creating and enhancing books to learn the basics of FastAPI Also be using CRUD operations
+Creating and enhancing books to learn the basics of FastAPI Also be using CRUD operations - create, read, update and delete

-*Request and Response*
+# Request and Response
-- Web page requests using http requests to fastapi server.
+- Web page requests (crud) using http requests to fastapi server.
-- fastapi has swagger ui implemented withing the application already., this has list of all swagger methods which fastapi can call.
+- fastapi has swagger ui implemented within the application already., this has list of all swagger methods which fastapi can call.
 - create is post, read is get, update is put, delete is delete request method

 api-endpoint is the path for the API

 # run fast api
-uvicorn <file_name>:<app> --reload
+uvicorn is a web server used to access fastapi endpoints. uvicorn <file_name>:<app> --reload
 Ex - uvicorn books:app --reload